Operation Urban Warrior: Background

 The program has been called one of the most important in the United States Armed Forces.
-This is because, even though the U.S. is believed to have one of the most powerful conventional military forces in the world, many of the more powerful weapons systems intended for use fighting in open places are useless in urban settings.
+This is because, even though the U.S. is believed to have one of the most powerful conventional military forces in the world, a number of the more powerful weapons systems intended for use fighting in open places are useless in urban settings.
 This was the case in some forested regions of Europe, and in open deserts encountered during the Gulf War and Iraq War.
 Lines of approach through cities tend to be long and narrow, with sharp turns, civilians, street traffic and local commerce.
 This environment is one where heavy fighting vehicles like the M1 Abrams can not maneuver well, avoid being seen from a long distance by potential hostiles, nor be certain that all ground surfaces will support vehicle weight.

 Inhabitants may have any of a huge number of possible reactions, including anger, resentment, disrespect, and a strong potential for spontaneous protest, disorder, and uninitiated response.
 Those who are friendly may be desperate for assistance but afraid, increasing the risk of stampedes and other problems.
 Those who are hostile will be on their home ground, have familiarity with the terrain, and decide to defend their home turf.
 Furthermore, those who use unconventional warfare will have found protection among inhabitants.
 To use options like airstrikes, artillery, and mortars against cities will have a high cost in missed targets and civilian casualties.
-History records many military operations involving cities, of which a large number degenerated into torturous situations with massive casualties.
+History records multiple military operations involving cities, of which a large number degenerated into torturous situations with massive casualties.
 Stalingrad and Saigon are two modern examples.

 As the world's population becomes concentrated in cities, current and future fighting will likely to take place within them.
-This means that there will be an increase in the demand for infantrymen, on account of the fact that infantrymen are uniquely able to enter built-up areas, uproot and clear them, defend them, and even search the local residence.
+This means that there will be an increase in the demand for infantrymen, because infantrymen are uniquely able to enter built-up areas, uproot and clear them, defend them, and even search the local residence.
 This is one reason why United States military leaders plans include the reasonable assumption that the infantryman's role in combat operations will increase rather than decrease in the coming years, such as the Land Warrior system.

 Urban Warrior is seen as having one primary purpose: to fight enemies in urban environments; with a secondary purpose is to conduct and refine disaster relief and humanitarian assistance for use in the United States and abroad.
 Doing so supposedly involves gaining the support and trust of the local population by engaging in humanitarian efforts, a project the Marine Corps has more recently sought to distance itself from.